reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 Now that we have understood the "Why" of our topic, we will proceed with creating our publisher microservice.

 The microservice will simulate a **user management service**, where a single API endpoint is exposed to create a user record.
-Once this API is invoked, the service publishes a trimmed down version of the API request to the SNS topic `user-account-created` signifying successful account creation.
+Once this API is invoked, the service publishes a trimmed-down version of the API request to the SNS topic `user-account-created` signifying successful account creation.

 ### Spring Cloud AWS

-We will be using <a href="https://awspring.io/" target="_blank">Spring Cloud AWS</a> to establish connection and interact with the SNS service, rather than using the SNS SDK provided by AWS directly.
+We will be using <a href="https://awspring.io/" target="_blank">Spring Cloud AWS</a> to establish a connection and interact with the SNS service, rather than using the SNS SDK provided by AWS directly.
 Spring Cloud AWS is a wrapper around the official AWS SDKs, which significantly simplifies configuration and provides simple methods to interact with AWS services.

 The main dependency that we will need is `spring-cloud-aws-starter-sns`, which contains all SNS related classes needed by our application.

 We will also make use of Spring Cloud AWS BOM (Bill of Materials) to manage the versions of the Spring Cloud AWS dependencies in our project.
-The BOM ensures version compatibility between the declared dependencies, avoids conflicts and makes it easier to update versions in the future.
+The BOM ensures version compatibility between the declared dependencies, avoids conflicts, and makes it easier to update versions in the future.

 Here is how our `pom.xml` would look like: